Ralfinho82/Movies-project/README.md

 # Movies-project
-Private data analytics project which uses Python, SQL, and Power BI to create a visualization and to gain insights about the most successfull modern movie blockbusters.
+Private data analytics project which uses Python, SQL, and Power BI to create a Dashboard and to gain insights about the most successfull modern movie blockbusters.
 ## Project Overview

-### 1. Get csv-files through Kaggle - Technologies: Python & VSCode
+### 1. Download Dataset csv-files at kaggle.com

-To get the raw data for this project, we are using the Kaggle dataset found [here](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020).
-Important: The data includes every race, driver from the beginning of F1 until the end of the 2023 season.
-All data of the 2023 season is included.
-We are getting the data through my personal Kaggle account and the Kaggle public API.
-We are using the Python library Opendatasets by doing so.
-Check the `get_data_through_kaggle_api.py` file for the code.
+To get the raw data for this project, I am using the Kaggle dataset found [here](https://www.kaggle.com/datasets/ggtejas/tmdb-imdb-merged-movies-dataset?select=TMDB++IMDB+Movies+Dataset.csv).
+Important: The unprocessed raw Dataset which is 240+ MB has been downloaded on 11-26-2024 for this project.

-### 2. Create "f1 database" in SQLite - Technologies: SQLite & DBeaver
+### 2. Transforming the Data for Analytics and Loading it into the PostgreSQL database - Technologies: Jupyter Notebooks & VSCode

-We are creating a SQLite database named "f1" with DBeaver Community edition.
-To view the ER model of the database please check `ergast_db.png` as well as `f1db_user_guide.txt`.
+I prepared the data for ad-hoc analytics and loaded it into a PostgreSQL database to run SQL queries on the Dataset.
+I used IPYupiter-Notebooks in VSCode for this task.
+Please check out the file 'movies.ipynb' in the 'python' folder.

-### 3. Create tables in "f1 database" on basis of ER model - Technologies: SQLite & DBeaver
+### 3. Create database 'movies' as well as table 'movie_analytics_final' - Technologies: PostgreSQL & PGAdmin4

-According to the ER model, the respective tables are created in the database.
-Check the `create_tables.sql` file for the code.

-### 4. Import data from CSV files into "f1 database" tables - Technologies: SQLite & DBeaver

-The data from the CSV files which are downloaded in step 1 are now being imported via DBeaver into the created tables of the "f1 database".
-This step is done by using the DBeaver UI.
+I first created the necessary database 'movies' as well as the tables for this project.
+The data was loaded from the IPJupiter-Notebook into the PostgreSQL database after the tables were created.
+Please see 'create_table.sql' in the 'sql' folder.

-### 5. Transform data and create views for Power BI dashboards to answer the business questions - Technologies: SQLite & DBeaver
+### 4. Doing ad-hoc analytics, adding information to the dataset and creating a view for the visualization in Power BI - Technologies: PostgreSQL & PGAdmin4

-#### Business Question:

-Who are the most dominant Formula 1 drivers of in modern Formula 1 (beginning in 1980)?

-A good KPI to measure the performance of a driver is his point average through the years he started in F1.
-Therefore, calculating the point average for each driver for each year is the first task.
-However, the F1 point system has changed over the years.
-Please see: [List of Formula One World Championship points scoring systems](https://en.wikipedia.org/wiki/List_of_Formula_One_World_Championship_points_scoring_systems#Points_scoring_systems)

-E.g., position 1 gave the driver 10 points, now it is 25 points.
-And from 1991 - 2002 only the first six drivers got points.
-Now the first ten drivers get points.
-We are therefore facing the challenge of creating a unified scoring system.

-The solution is to create the following system and apply it to every race result in every year:

-Rank 1 = 10 Points<br>
-Rank 2 = 9 Points<br>
-Rank 3 = 8 Points<br>
-Rank 4 = 7 Points<br>
-Rank 5 = 6 Points<br>
-Rank 6 = 5 Points<br>
-Rank 7 = 4 Points<br>
-Rank 8 = 3 Points<br>
-Rank 9 = 2 Points<br>
-Rank 10 = 1 Point<br>

-This allows for the average points per year KPI to be calculated and to determine the most dominant driver of modern Formula 1.
-Please check the main code file of this project: `sql_queries_driver_visualization.sql`.

-### 6. Search web and add new third-party data into the database (championships and driver pictures) - Technologies: Excel

-After working with the dataset and having a good understanding of the data it contains, we realize there is no data about the number of won championships.
-However, we want to include this information in our final "F1 dashboard" as well as some pictures of the most dominant F1 drivers to make the dashboard more appealing.
-Therefore, we include the information of the number of championships won from the following website: [List of Formula One World Drivers' Champions](https://en.wikipedia.org/wiki/List_of_Formula_One_World_Drivers%27_Champions#By_season)

-Repeat steps 3 and 4 to get the data into the "F1 database".
+New information for analytics is created from the imported dataset by creating new columns and calculating values.
+Ad-hoc analytics is being performed and a view is being created which is the foundation for the Power BI Dashboard.
+Please see 'movies_analytics.sql' in the 'sql' folder.

-### 7. Create "f1 dashboard" with Power BI - Technologies: Power BI
+### 5. Create Power BI Dashboard to answer the business questions - Technologies: Power BI - Technologies: Power BI

-In the final step, we use Power BI to create the "f1" dashboard in order to answer the business questions and present results.
-Check the `f1_dashboard.pbix` file for the final result of the project.
+Import the data trough the created view into Power BI and create a dashboard, whith which every user can answer business questions about the financial success of movies.
+You can view the final Power BI dashboard named 'movies_analytics_final' in the 'power bi' folder.

+The dashboard has complete interactive funcionality.
+All data can be filtered by clicking and selecting the desired values.
+Trough selecting the desired values, filteres are applied on the whole dashboard and aggregated values are shown on every card and chart.

+Good KPIs to measure the financial success of every product is the revenue which is created from it.
+The revenue in relation to the spent budget answers if a product (in this case: a movie) is a success or not.
+Therefore the KPIs on top of the dashboard answer this question at a glance.
+Mainly the card 'Net Profit in Million $' gives information about how successfull a movie was.

+Also the card 'Budget to Revenue Ratio' tells to which factor the budget was transfered to revenue.
+A value of '2' means for every dollar budget the production company creted two dollars of revenue.

+The scatter plot on the right side shows the top performing movies which generated 500 million dollar or more revenue and relates them to their user rating.
+The user rating is measured from 1 (not a good movie) to 10 (one of the best movies ever).

+The table on the lower half of the board shows all data which aggregates to the results shown in charts and cards on the board.
+So it is possible to directly see every entry (movie) which correlated to the filtered result.

+Finally on the right side you have filter options with which you can choose, release year, genre, production company, production country and director of all movies.